MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 1. **TP**: If you're able to confirm that the activity wasn't performed by a legitimate administrator.

     **Recommended action**: Suspend the user, mark the user as compromised, and reset their password.
-1. **FP**: If you're able to confirm that an administrator legitimately performed more administrative activities than the established baseline.
+1. **FP**: If you're able to confirm that an administrator legitimately performed the unusual volume of administrative activities.

     **Recommended action**: Dismiss the alert.